 Newly released video shows chaos and confusion after Trump assassination attempt

-The footage obtained by NPR shows what was seen by the local officer who encountered the gunman moments before the shooter opened fire at the July 13 rally in Butler, Penn.
+The footage obtained by NPR shows what was seen by the local officer who encountered the gunman, Thomas Matthew Crooks, moments before the shooter opened fire at the July 13 rally in Butler, Penn.

 The video shows the officer's point of view as he runs toward the building where the gunman had taken position on the roof.
 A fellow officer hoists him up, and the officer peeks over the roof.